Posted in

 Once past reception, the hotel is pretty average, not unlike a Travelodge.
 It is also heaving.

 Top tip: The Holiday Inn Express Southampton offers good value cruise parking deals.
 Expect to pay approx £250 for a one night stay, breakfast, 14 days parking and taxis to and from the port.
-Considering the rack rate is £300 per night, this is a bargain.
+Considering the rack rate advertised at reception is £300 per night, this package is a bargain.